 - Cardiovascular functioning

-Side Effects and Risk of Mixing Adderall And Weed
+Dangers and Risks of Mixing Adderall And Weed

 Adderall And Weed, The Fun, High, and Safety

 Contrary to what some critics say, a lot of madderall users have nothing but words of praise for the mixture.
 Below are a couple of the benefits users claim to enjoy from madderall:

 • Reduced levels of irritability, emotional distress, and fatigue.

 • Reduced dependency on Adderall – Of the two drugs, Adderall is by far the most dangerous.
 A mixture of the two reduces the amount of Adderall users are taking and by so doing reduces the level of risk they face.

 • Reduces immediate negative side effects of Adderall like anxiety, paranoia, and loss of appetite.

 A closer look of one study on the compounding effects